vcuopencity/piracer/README.md

 ### Launch file options
 1. `full_stack.launch.py`: Launches all possible control modes at once, as well as the autonomy_manager.
 2. `open_loop_control.py`: Launches the open loop controllers and the ackermann_controller node.
-3. `ackermann_control.launch.py`: For use with the ackermann_drive mode of the mqtt_bridge package.
+3. `ackermann_control.launch.py`: For use with the twist mode of the mqtt_bridge package.
 4. `teleop_control.launch.py`: For use with a gamepad / controller.

 ### Command-line arguments